leswright1977/PySpectrometer/README.md

 ***Other settings***

 "Label Peak width" and "Label threshold" set the width of a peak to label, and the level to consider it a peak respectively.
-The Defaults ae fine, but if you find the graph too cluttered, you can play with these values.
+The Defaults are fine, but if you find the graph too cluttered, you can play with these values.

 Snapshot, takes a snapshot of the graph section like this:
 ![Screenshot](media/spectrum-09-04-2021-15:19:27.jpg)